Should a Christian carry a gun? It’s not an easy answer for many, and for good reason.

 Many sincere Christians wrestle with this issue due to their upbringing, bible interpretation, and host of other issues.
 But whether you should or should not carry a concealed weapon for self-defense or, more nobly, to defend the lives of others, is something each Christian must be convinced of personally.

 While the consideration of carrying a gun is understandably a very personal decision, it is important to rightly divide the Word of God on this issue and answer the question of whether it is permissible by God or not.
-If it’s a matter of clearly breaking one of God’s laws and going against the will of God, than the answer should be simple.
-“Your will be done on earth as it is in Heaven”, Jesus taught.
+If it’s a matter of clearly breaking one of God’s laws and going against the will of God, than the answer should be simple: “Your will be done on earth as it is in Heaven”, just as Jesus taught.

 Most believers will concede that the use of deadly force is a controversial issue that depends heavily on how one interprets key verses.
 But for the sake of brevity, we can all agree that the Lord not only tolerated weapons but commanded his earthly servants to use them, at times.
 God also made provision for civilians to use deadly force to stop intruders to protect their loved ones and even their own life, as we see in the very practical Mosaic law (Exodus 22:2) that protected the rights of an individual to use deadly force to protect against home invasion: